 - Click Admin Policy App policy center.

-- In the "Apps with policy enforcements" section, find and click the site with the enforcement.
+- In the "Apps with policy enforcements" section, find and click the app with the enforcement.

 - Click the Down arrow to open the detailed view of the enforcement.